Skip to Main Content

 Yes.
 Licensed Acupuncturists are required to complete thousands of hours of acupuncture-related education, pass national board examinations administered by the NCCAOM, be licensed by the state, and registered with the dept of health.

-- The advanced study of multiple types of acupuncture (Japanese, Chinese, Korean, Vietnamese, French, Five Elements, hand, auricular, orthopedic, neuromuscular, AcuDetox, etc)
+• The study of multiple types of acupuncture (Japanese, Chinese, Korean, Vietnamese, French, Five Elements, auricular, orthopedic, neuromuscular, AcuDetox, etc)

 Q: Can you explain acupuncture vs. dry needling?